Asakōryū Takuma: Career

+When the banzuke for the September 2026 tournament was released, it was announced that Asakōryū's brother, Asasuiryū, was promoted in the makuuchi division.
+The two brothers became the fourteenth pair of brothers to compete simultaneously in the top division in the history of the sport.

 Fighting style

-Ishizaki is proficient in both yotsu-sumo (grappling) and oshi-sumo (pushing and thrusting) techniques.
+Asakōryū is proficient in both yotsu-sumo (grappling) and oshi-sumo (pushing and thrusting) techniques.
 His most often used winning kimarite is oshidashi (push out), followed by yorikiri (force out).